ingonyama-zk/icicle/docs/docs/icicle/getting_started.md

 As explained above, the libs will be built and installed to `target/<buildmode>/deps/icicle` so you can easily link to them.
 Alternatively you can set `ICICLE_INSTALL_DIR` env variable for a custom install directory.
 :::note
-Make sure to isntall the icicle libs when installing a library/application that depends on icicle.
+Make sure to install the icicle libs when installing a library/application that depends on icicle.
 :::

 ### Go: Build, Test, and Install (TODO)